 “But what are you?
 You aren’t humil, are you?”

 Kaelan fell silent.

 “I don’t know.
 I was really little when my real parents died.
-They went out looking for others like us, and they… they never came back.
+They went out looking for others like us, and they never came back.
 I remember they used to say we were ‘ahm-bli-ree’.
-I… don’t know what it means, or how to spell it.
+I don’t know what that means, or how to spell it.
 Grandfather just called us his children.”

 “Why would Papa keep something like this from me?”
 Adi said aloud.
 “Did… did my grandmother know about you?”

 “No,” he said.
 “We never talked to her.
 Grandfather said it was important that we stay hidden.”

 Adi pressed her fingers against her temple.

 “I can’t believe this…” she said.
 “How many of you are there?”

 “Thirteen,” Kaelan said.
 “That includes Juni and me.
 When we heard something happened to Grandfather, we didn’t know what to do.
 Everyone’s scared, especially the little girls.
 Lillie and I decided we were going to come talk to you in the morning, but…”

 He paused with a sigh.